Nauxscript/Nauxscript/readme.md

 This is Nauxscript,

-- a Front-End Developer 👨🏻‍💻
+- A Front-End Developer 👨🏻‍💻
-- a Vimer ⌨️
+- A Vimer ⌨️
-- tow cats owners' 🐈 🐈‍⬛
+- Two Cats Owners' 🐈 🐈‍⬛
+- Advocator of Work-Life Balance 🛠⚖️🏠

 I’m currently learning :